marcusbfs/Sindri/README.md

 ### Features

 - 20 cubic equations of state implemented for all calculations.
-The active equation can be easily changed, which provides a quickly comparision tool
+The active equation can be easily changed, which provides a quickly comparison tool
 - UNIFAC method (group contribution method) for determining activity coefficients
 - Calculation of thermodynamics properties for single substances and multicomponent mixtures
 - Multiple saturation diagram plots for pure substances
 - Vapor-liquid equilibrium calculations for mixtures: bubble point, dew point and P-T-z flash calculations
 - Binary mixture isothermal and isobaric equilibrium curves.
 The models can be adjusted to experimental data by fitting a binary interaction parameter
-- Reports generation
+- Generates calculation reports
-- Modifiable database with 469 substances
+- Modifiable database with 468 substances

 ## Getting Started